 Percentage of Eligible Expenses Payable by the Plan: Covered Health Services 1 Designated Network and Network Non-Network Emergency Health Services - Outpatient If you are admitted as an inpatient to a Hospital directly from the Emergency room, you will not have to pay this Copay, Coinsurance and/or deductible.
 The Benefits for an Inpatient Stay in a Hospital will apply instead.
-Eligible Expenses for Emergency Health Services provided by a non-Network provider will be determined as described under Eligible Expenses in Section 3: How the Plan Works 80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible Enteral Nutrition 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Gender Dysphoria Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section and in the CVS Caremark plan.
-Home Health Care Up to 100 visits per calendar year 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Hospice Care 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Hospital - Inpatient Stay 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Lab, X-Ray and Diagnostics - Outpatient Preferred Network (the Preferred Network includes freestanding Facilities and GW Hospital) 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible
+Eligible Expenses for Emergency Health Services provided by a non-Network provider will be determined as described under Eligible Expenses in Section 3: How the Plan Works .
+Emergency - a medical condition, including a mental health condition or substance use disorder, manifesting itself by acute symptoms of sufficient severity (including severe pain) so that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in any of the following: - Placing the health of the Covered Person (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy. - Serious impairment to bodily functions. - Serious dysfunction of any bodily organ or part.
+80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible Enteral Nutrition 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Fertility Preservation for Iatrogenic Infertility See Section 6, Additional Coverage Details, for limits.
+80% after you meet the Annual Deductible Not covered